samarkansal/attendify/README.md

   Once you are authenticated and on the dashboard...

-  step 1: By default, the "Upcoming Meetings" tab will be selected.
-You can click on the "Past Meetings" tab to view your previous meetings.
+  step 1: By default, the "Upcoming events" tab will be selected.
+You can click on the "Past Events" tab to view your previous meetings.

   step 2: Each meeting will be displayed in a card-shaped component that includes the topic, description, duration, and start time.
 <p align="center">